 Climate technologies require enormous amounts of metal.
 I’m Ian Morse, and this is Green Rocks, a newsletter that doesn’t want dirty mining to ruin clean energy.

-This newsletter evaluates this well-endowed vision of a particular kind of climate action.
+This newsletter tracks this well-endowed vision of a particular kind of climate action.
 For centuries, the mining industry has been linked to human rights abuses and the obliteration of ecosystems.
 So far, the energy transition presents an opportunity to see these destructive practices in a new [green] light.
 What other options are there?
 Who gets to decide?

 Reporting on the minerals needed for clean energy is haphazard and disconnected.
 This newsletter brings it all together.